-Transparency film is thought to be challenging to use on account of the constrained dynamic range.
-An ideal time to give it a try is during the golden hour.
+Reversal film is regarded as tricky to use because of the limited dynamic range.
+A fantastic time to test it out would be during the golden hour.

-35mm film that is sold in canisters is used by the Vivitar XC-4.
-35mm film can also be referred to as 135 film, and it's the best-selling film format.
+35mm film that is in canisters is used by the Vivitar XC-4.
+It can also be described as 135 film, and it is the most popular film format.

-The only other film format you are probably going to come across is 120 or 220 film that is used with medium format cameras.
+The only other type of film you are going to encounter is 120 or 220 film that is used in medium format cameras}.

-One of the wonderful things about film is that you can swap the film you work with and get a totally different look to your shots.
+One of the excellent things about film is that you can switch the film you work with and get a new look to your photographs.

 DX Coded Film

-Virtually all new 35mm film sold at this point has a DX code.
-This makes it possible for electronically controlled cameras to detect and set the ISO when the film canister is loaded.
+Virtually all new 35mm film offered for sale currently has DX encoding on the canister.
+This will allow electronically controlled cameras to auto detect and set the ISO when the film is loaded.

-DX-coding doesn't matter for the Vivitar XC-4 because ISO must be selected manually with the ASA knob.
+DX-coding isn’t going to matter for the Vivitar XC-4 because ISO must be set manually with the ASA knob.

 Vivitar XC-4 Resources

-You will find a variety of options for where to have film developed.
-For a more thorough explanation of the possibilities, you can check out my article on Where to Get Film Developed.
+You will find a range of possibilities for where to have 35mm film developed.
+For a more detailed discussion of the possible choices take a look at my article on Where to Get Film Developed.

-WARNING: Film is not processed locally at big box stores and pharmacies.
-They ship film away to be processed by a separate company.
-Because of that, you will not be given your processed negatives back.
+WARNING: Pharmacies and big box stores no longer develop film on location.
+They send film off-site to be developed by a 3rd party.
+Because of that, you won’t receive your negatives back.